NethServer/nethsecurity/docs/notifications.md

 - **timestamp:** INTEGER type column, stores the time the notification was generated.
 It has a default value of the current Unix timestamp.
 - **active:** INTEGER type column, represents the state of the notification.
 It has a default value of 1, indicating that the notification is active.
   The field value is mapped to a boolean when read using the Python library.

+The level is inspired by syslog levels, and the title is used to identify the notification purpose.
+The payload is used to store additional data, and the timestamp is used to store the time the notification was generated.
+Valid levels are:
+- `0`: DEBUG
+- `1`: INFO
+- `2`: NOTICE
+- `3`: WARNING
+- `4`: ERR
+- `5`: CRIT
+- `6`: ALERT
+- `7`: EMERG